Massey College, Toronto: Grounds and architecture

+Chapel Royal

+Massey College is home to an ecumenical worship space, St. Catherine's Chapel, which Vincent Massey wanted included to "symbolize the position that religion should have in a house of learning."
+The interior was originally designed by stage-set designer Tanya Moiseiwitsch and features a 17th-century Russian iconostasis and cross, as well as a portativ pipe organ specially designed for the sanctuary by organ builder James Louder, from Quebec.
+The chapel was extensively redesigned in 2006 by the College architects, Brigitte Shim and Howard Sutcliffe, and rededicated in June of the following year.

+St. Catherine's became Canada's third chapel royal in Canada on 21 June, National Indigenous Peoples Day, 2017, in recognition of the sesquicentennial of Canada, the relationship between Massey College and the Mississaugas of the Credit First Nation, and as a gesture of reconciliation.
+The Chapel acknowledge the history of the Royal Proclamation of 1763 and its ratification by the Treaty of Niagara in 1764.
+It is the first interdenominational and interfaith chapel royal and the only one with its own title in an Indigenous language.

 Fellowships

-Junior Fellows are postgraduate students "of distinguished ability" at the University of Toronto, either in the study of art and sciences subjects or a professional discipline such as law or medicine.
-Resident Junior Fellows generally live in the college for up to three years before becoming non-resident Junior Fellows for another two years.
+Junior Fellows are postgraduate students "of distinguished ability" at the University of Toronto, either in the study of art and sciences subjects or a professional discipline such as law, engineering, or medicine.
+Resident Junior Fellows can live in the college for up to three years before becoming non-resident Junior Fellows for another two years.
 Typically, about sixty Junior Fellows are resident and another ninety are non-resident.
 Each year, new prospective Junior Fellows apply to the college to be elected by the governing corporation.
 Junior Fellows are elected based on: